LiathDevelopment/Terraria-Launcher/README.md

 ### Important info
 Versions will be downloaded from <a href="https://archive.org">Internet Archive</a>, meaning download speeds could be slow.
 You will need to configure your Terraria save location and Terraria install location correctly because the data could be deleted or overwritten.
+Steam will need to be installed and signed into an account that has a purchased copy of the game for it to launch correctly.